-Task Monitoring of the Network Code on Balancing Implementation Monitoring Report for the Network Code on Balancing Opinion(s), if sought by NRAs, on within-day obligations and continuous revision of the annual reports on interim measures according to the Network Code on Balancing Legal basis Article 9 of (EC) Regulation 715/2009 Overview (status) Reporting on the status of implementation for the Network Code on Balancing.
+Task Monitoring of the Network Code on Balancing - Implementation Monitoring Report for the Network Code on Balancing - Opinion(s), if sought by NRAs, on within-day obligations and continuous revision of the annual reports on interim measures according to the Network Code on Balancing Legal basis Article 9 of (EC) Regulation 715/2009 Overview (status) Reporting on the status of implementation for the Network Code on Balancing.
 Objectives and Outputs Involve TSOs and NRAs in this process, in particular as concerns their contribution to data collection.
 Provide practical recommendations in the implementation report.
 Performance indicators and targets (deadlines) Implementation monitoring report.
 Q4/2016 Staff 1 FTE Risks Data collection and data availability from national NRA/TSO sources may be delayed or missing.

-Task Monitor the ENTSOG monitoring of the Implementation of the Network Code on Interoperability and Data Exchange Rules Legal basis Article 9 of (EC) Regulation 715/2009 and Article 25(1) of Commission regulation (EU) 2015/703 Overview (status) Reporting on the status of implementation of the Network Code on Interoperability and Data Exchange.
-Provide practical recommendations in the implementation report.
+Task Review of the ENTSOG monitoring on the Implementation of the Network Code on Interoperability and Data Exchange Rules Legal basis Article 9 of (EC) Regulation 715/2009 and Article 26 of Commission regulation (EU) 2015/73 Overview (status) Reporting on the status of implementation of the Network Code on Interoperability and Data Exchange.
 Objectives and Outputs Involve TSOs and NRAs.
 Work together with ENTSOG on the data collection parameters.
 Provide practical recommendations in the implementation report.
-Performance indicators and Implementation monitoring report.
+Performance indicators and targets (deadlines) Implementation monitoring report.
 Q4/2016-Q1/2017